 Medicinal plants and flowers are used for medicinal purpose in Ayurveda as an alternative medicine for list of treatment of diseases in India.
-Here is the list of top 10 stunning medicinal flowers of India to grow in your house garden, edible, herbal and ornamental.
+Here is the list of top 10 stunning medicinal flowers of India to grow in your house garden, herbal and ornamental.

 Holy basil or tulasi plant is native to the Indian subcontinent, known for religious and traditional medicine purposes, commonly used in Ayurveda as well as for herbal tea.